jpacg/awesome-stars/README.md

 ## C

+- [scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device
 - [nginx](https://github.com/nginx/nginx) - An official read-only mirror of http://hg.nginx.org/nginx/ which is updated hourly.
 Pull requests on GitHub cannot be accepted and will be automatically closed.
 The proper way to submit changes to nginx is via the nginx development mailing list, see http://nginx.org/en/docs/contributing_changes.html
 - [openresty](https://github.com/openresty/openresty) - Turning Nginx into a Full-Fledged Scriptable Web Platform
 - [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
-- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APPs.
+- [xCrash](https://github.com/iqiyi/xCrash) - 🔥 A crash reporting library for Android APP.
 Support catching native crash and Java exception.
 - [FastHook](https://github.com/turing-technician/FastHook) - Android ART Hook
 - [libsodium](https://github.com/jedisct1/libsodium) - A modern, portable, easy to use crypto library
 - [xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua